What is the $20 fee for?

 We participate in the EYBA community basketball league.
 They have advised that players cannot play for a zone outside that in which they live unless:

 How does the volunteer duty work?

 SWZYBA is a non-profit organization and your volunteer service helps us run a program that is cost effective for families.
-It is mandatory to sign up for a volunteer position.
-These positions include coaching, manager, casino, gear sales, equipment helpers and volunteer draw.
-If you are unsure about what to choose you can sign up for “volunteer draw” and we will put your name on a list that we can call upon for help at events, sorting equipment, and other various tasks throughout the year as they come up and are posted on the website.
+Completion of one volunteer role per family is requested.
+Positions include coaching, manager, casino, gear sales, equipment helpers, volunteer draw, etc. If you are unsure about what to choose you can sign up to help at events, sorting equipment, and other various tasks throughout the year as they come up and are posted on the website.
 Should you not wish to volunteer or do not complete a volunteer role for the season, your $100 volunteer deposit cheque will be cashed.